BorisBrock/HeidelBridge/README.md

 This should be enough for quickly putting together a fully functioning prototype.
 Of course a well designed PCB would be much nicer, but this is still work in progress.
 Once the design is ready, the schematics will be available *right here*.

-> *\* This project is currently based on the ESP32 classic.
-It has not been built/tested for newer models, lice the S2 and C3.
-Hopefully this will change soon.*
+> *\* This project is currently based on the classic ESP32.
+It has not been built/tested for newer models, like the S2 and C6.*

 ---

 # Setting Up The ESP32

-## Initial Programming
+## Programming your ESP32

-For the initial programming, clone or download this repository.
-Then compile the project using PlatformIO.
+- Start by cloning or downloading this repository.
+- Change the SSID and password in `WifiConnection.cpp` to match your home network settings.
+- Compile the project.
-Now connect your ESP32 via USB and upload the firmware.
+- Now connect your ESP32 via USB and upload the firmware.

-## WiFi Setup

-On first boot, the ESP32 will open up a Wifi access point.
-Connect to that network with any smartphone or laptop.

-- **SSID**: `HeidelBridge`
-- **Password**: `heidelbridge`

-From the landing page, you can now connect to your home network.
-This connection will be stored permanenetly.

-## Resetting Connection Settings

-If you need to reset/change the settings of your HeidelBridge ESP32, simply erase its flash memory.
-With the next reboot you can access the WiFi setup page again and make the required changes.

 ---